 top of page

-SENATE APPROPRIATIONS BILL: FY23
+SENATE APPROPRIATIONS BILL: Fiscal Year 2025

-• level funding for the Preventive Health and Health Services Block Grant Program at $160 million.
+• Level funding for the Preventive Health and Health Services Block Grant program at $160 million.

 PRESIDENT'S BUDGET REQUEST